magnussimonsen/Luna5/README.md

 ---

-##  Pyodide🐍 packages📦 available in Luna5
+##  🐍📦Pyodide packages available in Luna5

 These packages can be imported directly in Python cells.
 Most work fully offline when their wheels are present under `public/pyodide`.